Daily Jefferson County Union

 UWW Women's Ultimate Frisbee Club

-meeting at the American Legion/Veterans Building on Wisconsin Street
+will be meeting at the American Legion/Veterans Building on Wisconsin Street

 Whitewater Hang Gliding Club

 Whitewater Youth Football League (WYFL)